& Artisans Market

 Elimination of packing, shipping and wholesale costs means both the farmer and consumer save money (and help the environment!)
 Come enjoy the safe, nutritious, vine and tree-ripened fruit and vegetables that are California-grown and certified by the State of California.

-Local artist, Jessie Rule, helps you create a beautiful fall succulent arrangement using a pumpkin as a base.
+Local artist, Jessie Rule, helps you create a beautiful holiday wreath succulent arrangement.

 8 AM – 1 PM

 Farm fresh and locally grown.